Edward Stringer: Military career

 Stringer was appointed Commandant of the Air Warfare Centre later that year.
 In this role he was deployed as Air Contingent Commander for the NATO Operation in Libya (Operation Unified Protector).
 He went on to be Liaison Officer to the Chairman of the Joint Chiefs of Staff in Washington, D.C., in October 2012.

 On 5 April 2013, Stringer was promoted to air vice marshal and appointed Assistant Chief of the Air Staff.
-In January 2015, he was succeeded in that role by Richard Knighton.
+In January 2015, he was succeeded in that role by Rich Knighton.
 In March 2015, he was appointed Assistant Chief of the Defence Staff (Operations).

 He was appointed Companion of the Order of the Bath in the 2017 Birthday Honours.
 On 11 April 2018, he was promoted to air marshal and appointed Director General of the Defence Academy and of Joint Force Development, Joint Forces Command, now Strategic Command.
-He was succeeded in the role of Director General of Joint Force Development, Strategic Command, by Ian Gale in 2021.
+He was succeeded in the role of Director General of Joint Force Development, Strategic Command, by Ian Gale in April 2021 and retired from the Air Force in August 2021.